michaeljumah/CLI-Task-Manager/README.md

 Install or verify Python 3.14.
 Create your project folder and file.
 Confirm Python can run your file.
-✍️ What are we doing in this project?
-I am building a... using custom data structures like... because...
-1000

 Tasks still to complete